ghizlane32/ReactNativeTV_APP/README.md

 ![demo](demo.gif)

-This project represents an Android TV app.
+This project represents an Android TV app.(Emulator used : Android TV (1080P) API Tiramisu)

 # Steps to start the project